asimakiskydros/Data-Structures-Project/README.md

 Take note that some words in this file may be garbled, so you should normalize them to just lowercase latin characters and numbers.
 Work in pairs.

+Notes:
-*\* Note that this project is from our second semester, therefore the original header has been lost and the provided code is basically ancient.*
+* this project is from our second semester, therefore the original header has been lost and the provided code is basically ancient

-*\*\* This document was 30GB heavy so even if I still had it I doubt I could (or should) have uploaded it here.*
+*\* this document was 30GB heavy so even if I still had it I doubt I could (or should) have uploaded it here

 *Project courtesy of Aristotle University of Thessalonica, CSD.*